henriquef2013/unireedsolomon/README.rst

 to the coder or even to the Reed-Solomon algorithm, they are just generic mathematical constructs respectively representing polynomials and Galois field's number of base 2.

+You do not need to know about the internal API to use the RS codec, this is just left as a documentation for the reader interested into dwelling inside the mathematical constructs.

 polynomial.Polynomial(coefficients=[], \**sparse)
     There are three ways to initialize a Polynomial object.